ASD-theorder/HNG12numberAPI/README.md

 # HNG12numberAPI
 ## Number Classification API

 It's me again, back with another API.
 This API classifies numbers based on mathematical properties, it returns fun facts about a number whether it is even, odd, armstrong, prime, perfect and so on.
-Way to deal with numbers right
+Way to deal with numbers right.

 ## Features
 - Checks if a number is prime or perfect.